wp-plugins/redi-restaurant-reservation/readme.txt

 * Support for multiple places.
 Number of places depends on number of subscriptions.
 * Blocked Time.
 Define time range when online reservation should not be accepted.
 Specify a reason why reservations are not accepted to explain it to clients.
 * Send client reservation confirmation emails from wordpress account
+* Email template customization for all supported languages

 Basic package price is 5 EUR per month per place.
 To subscribe please use following PayPal link: <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R2KJQFCXB7EMN">Subscribe to basic package</a>
 Please allow 1 business day for us to confirm your payment and upgrade your account.